- ICH GCP

 Detailed Description

-In this study, OCT substudy will be performed for the patients with diffuse long lesions requiring total stented length ≥40 mm (targeted for 1000 patients in the trial).
+In this study, OCT substudy will be performed for the patients with diffuse long lesions requiring total stented length ≥30 mm (targeted for 700 patients in the trial).
 Corresponding patients will be randomly assigned into two groups according to the OCT-based optimal expansion criteria with a 1:1 ratio: meeting "Absolute expansion" vs. "Relative expansion".
-Absolute expansion criteria indicate minimum stent area (MSA) >4.5mm2 and relative expansion criteria indicate MSA > 80% of average reference lumen area.
-The patients will receive DES implantation under OCT guidance and stent optimization will be performed to satisfy each expansion criteria.
+The absolute expansion criteria is defined as a minimum stent area (MSA) >4.5mm2, while the relative expansion criteria is defined as achieving an MSA ≥ 80% of the mean reference lumen area or ≥ 100% of the distal reference lumen area.
+The patients will receive DES implantation under OCT guidance and stent optimization will be performed to satisfy the assigned expansion criteria.

 Study Type